open-horizon/open-horizon.github.io/docs/anax/docs/overview.md

 `-D <type>` - Node type of agent being installed: device, cluster.
 Default: device

 `-U <url>` - Internal url for edge cluster registry.
 If not specified, this script will auto-detect the value if it is a small, single-node cluster (e.g. k3s or microk8s).
-For OCP use: image-registry.openshift-image-registry.svc:5000
+For use in {{site.data.keyword.open_shift_cp}}: image-registry.openshift-image-registry.svc:5000

 `-l` - logging verbosity level (0: silent, 1: critical, 2: error, 3: warning, 4: info, 5: debug), the default is (3: warning)